 - While keeping the chessboard always make sure that the right-hand corner square is always a light coloured square.

-If you understood these two points and explained to your kid then you have successfully completed the first step.
-For more you can also teach them about the types of chessboard to give them a general idea.
+If you understood these two points and explained them to your kid then you have successfully completed the first step.

 2. Introduce The Chess Pieces In A Friendly Manner